ithsjavagroupd/project/README.md

 - 'GET /api/chains': retrieves a list of chains.
 - 'POST /api/stores': creates a new store
 - 'PUT /api/members': creates a new store
 To use REST API, you'll need to authenticate with a valid username and password.
+You can create a new user by running the 'signup' endpoint with a POST request.

 ## Learning Objectives